-Allows specification of one or many organizations that will be connecting to a network.
-If an organization is also hosting the root of the network (e.g. doorman, membership service, etc), then these services should be listed in this section as well. organizations: ... '''
+Remote connection information for doorman and networkmap (will be connecting to a network.
+If an organization is also hosting the root of the network (e.g. doorman, membership service, etc), then these services should be listed in this section as well.

+organizations: ... '''